stephenrkeller/Ecological-Genomics/Spring 2020/SRKeller_PBIO381_2020_online_notebook.md

 ------
 <div id='id-section1'/>
 ### Page 1: 2018-01-24.
-Notes on using Github, Rmarkdown, and the UNIX command-line
+Notes on using Github, markdown, and the UNIX command-line

+* Lauren Ashlock gave brief intro on using github to create a repo and document your work
+* I led a tutorial on logging into the class unix server, doing some basic unix navigation and file manipulation, and writing simple for loops to run Fastqc.
+Notes for all the 2020 tutorials are posted here: [https://pespenilab.github.io/Ecological-Genomics/Tutorials.html](2020 tutorial page)

 ------